bbauska/meta-react-basics/README.md

   alt="."
   width="70%" />
 </p>
-Instead of updating it directly, I can update it based on a click event.
+<p>Instead of updating it directly, I can update it based on a click event.
 I have another element called button and onClick is equal to handleClick.
 I now set another function which I'll name handledClick.
 Inside the handleClick function definition, I run set word to drink.
 I click "File, Save All", and wait for the apps to compile.
 Now when I click the Click Here button, I get to drink at the little lemon.
 To observe and update state, you can use the state's setting functions and state variables using the state hook.
 But you must make sure that you use event handling attributes in JSX syntax or some other approaches which we'll learn more about later.
 In this section (16), you've learned about state change basics in React, including how to apply the use of state syntax, observe and manipulate state and components.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 17 of module 2 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->